-Stomach and Back Pain Together: 8 Causes & What It Means
+Stomach and Back Pain: 9 Causes, Symptoms & What It Feels Like

 Stomach and back pain that is felt together can be the result of a spinal issue, like bad posture, standing for many hours, or sleeping on a very soft or very hard surface.